 Whether you’re just starting your eco-friendly lifestyle or have been plastic-free for years, there’s plenty of inspiration around to keep you motivated and inspired.

-Since every choice you make impacts the planet significantly, we’ve put together our top 7 sustainable living blogs this year that will keep your creative juices flowing and eco-heart pumping!
+Since every choice you make impacts the planet significantly, we’ve put together our ultimate list of sustainable living blogs that will keep your creative juices flowing and eco-heart pumping!

 If you’re looking for food, lifestyle, fashion, zero-waste, parenting or well-being — we’ve got you covered.

 Jennifer Nini is the original Eco Warrior Princess, she founded this eco fashion and green lifestyle website back in 2010, "long before it became "cool" to care about sustainability" she says.

 The best part of Jennifer’s blog?
 She has a directory of ethical and sustainable fashion and beauty products.
 Not to mention debunking the myth that sustainable fashion is bland, too expensive or too hard to find.